 All of our training sessions are closed to the public, to protect the privacy of our skaters.
 The last thing anyone needs when they’re trying to learn a new skill is an audience.
 However, week 7 of every cycle is our Family and Friends night, which is when you can invite anyone you like to come along and watch you train.
 They can even bring pompoms.

-I want to be a skater!
-How long will it take before I can play games?
+How long will it take before I can play games as a skater?

 But I can’t skate….?